In observance of the Independence Day holiday, the Railroad Commission of Texas will be closed Friday, July 3, 2020.

 When a license is issued it is printed on a certificate with the company information, categories of license, license number and expiration date.

-A licensed company must employee individuals with certifications to perform regulated alternative fuel activities.
+A licensed company must employ individuals with certifications to perform regulated alternative fuel activities.

 A company, including individual contractors, must have an active license in order to operate a bobtail or transport unit in Texas and the unit must be registered under the operating company’s license.